Deep-sea mining: beyond the headlines

 For starters, there's the scale of the habitat involved.
 Manganese nodules form on some of the world's abyssal plains, which are a huge habitat globally (covering more than a quarter of the ocean floor, though not all abyssal plains have manganese nodules on them).

-Within that area, about 1.5 million km2 of the seafloor has manganese nodules in sufficient abundance to be of interest for mining - and that 1.5 million km2 is 30 000 times larger than all the world's active hydrothermal vents.
+Within the ~6 million km2 particular area of interest for nodule mining in the eastern Pacific (the Clarion-Clipperton Zone, or CCZ), about 1.5 million km2 of the seafloor has manganese nodules in sufficient abundance to be of interest for mining - and that 1.5 million km2 is ~30 000 times larger than all the world's active hydrothermal vents.

 So that makes nodule mining a different prospect to mining at vents - it is not targeting a globally rare habitat.

 In some ways, the 1.5 million km2 of seafloor being targeted in the Clarion-Clipperton Zone is a huge area (just over six times the area of the UK).
-But from another perspective, it is 0.5 percent (i.e. half of one percent) of the global deep ocean (and about 0.3 percent - less than one-third of one percent - of the surface of our planet).
+But from another perspective, it is 0.5 percent (i.e. half of one percent) of the global deep ocean.

 And the projections are that around 30 percent of the 1.5 million km2 area would be actually mined in the next 20-30 years if mining went ahead there.
 The other areas within it are either unsuitable seafloor terrain for mining (dotted with "abyssal hills" - our planet's most abundant surface feature) or will be required to become "Preservation Reference Zones" (PRZs) for monitoring mining impacts.